Multi-Stream Dynamic Video Summarization

 \subsection{Creating Oracle Summaries}

 Finally, training a supervised method usually requires a single set of labels.
 That means in our case, we need to use only one summary per video, which is often referred to as \textit{Oracle Summary}.
-To create an oracle summary using multiple human-created summaries, we follow ~\cite{gong_subset_selection} to use the algorithm proposed in \cite{doc_summarization}.
-This algorithm greedily chooses the shot that results in the largest marginal gain on the f-score, and iteratively keeps repeating the greedy selection until the length of the summary reaches 15\% of the single-view length.
+To create an oracle summary using multiple human-created summaries, we follow ~\cite{gong_subset_selection,doc_summarization} to greedily choose the shot that results in the largest marginal gain on the f-score, and iteratively keep repeating the greedy selection until the length of the summary reaches 15\% of the single-view length.